antonetteortiz/airistasdlc/README.md

     - Development team work in sprints to complete ticket issues.

 # Testing
-    - Following each sprint, developed code will be tested throughly to detect defects if any in the software.
+    - Following each sprint, developed code will be tested thoroughly to detect defects if any in the software.
     - Defects are logged, tickets are issued and retested once fixed.
     - Bug logging and retest goes on until the updated software goes live.

 # Deployment
     - The developed code is released and given to customer.
-    - Any issues in the production enviornment are resolved by the development team which come under maintenance.
+    - Any issues in the production environment are resolved by the development team which come under maintenance.